 Working group facilitator: Siggy Patchitt Siggy.Patchitt@colstonhall.org

-VIEW THE Rough Guide to Special Music Education here
+VIEW THE The Short Guide to Accessible Music Education here

 VIEW THE UPDATED ACTIVITIES GRID here

 VIEW NOTES FROM THE NOVEMBER 2016 MEETING here